elganzua124/spotify-ripper/README.rst

 Remove From Playlist Option
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you followed the previous steps, when you run spotify-ripper with the --remove-from-playlist command for the first time, your web browser will pop up and you will read "You can close this tab".
-Done, a token was generated and cached.

-If you followed all of these steps correctly, spotify-ripper will completely empty the playlist you are ripping from when it finishes.
+If you followed the previous steps, when you run spotify-ripper with the ``--remove-from-playlist`` command for the first time, your web browser will pop up and you will read "You can close this tab".
+Done, a token was generated and cached, spotify-ripper will completely empty the playlist you are ripping from when it finishes.

 Installation
 ------------